Architecture Summer Programs

 — Qi Yun (Christine) Gao, Summer Program Student

-Introduction to Architecture Summer Program for High School Students
+Introduction to Architecture and Design Precollege Program

 Lay foundations.
 Explore new ideas.
 Open possibilities.